Top 2020 Trends for Digital Transformation in Education

 The number of AR platforms available to teachers and students alike for educational purposes is increasing rapidly however, so the indications are that, while there will be bumps in the road, AR will be a familiar tool in years to come.

 Among 17 industries studied, the education sector ranked as the least secure, with the highest vulnerabilities being present in application security, endpoint security, and keeping software up to date on a regular basis.

-This area of digital transformation in education is most likely the one where educators face the largest hurdles.
+Cybersecurity in education is most likely the area of digital transformation where educators face the largest hurdles.

 Not only do schools process and store sensitive private information that must be kept secure, they also struggle with educating users on security, determining access management strategies, securing multiple personal devices, and finding and training staff responsible for an overall security plan.